- Property code: ENDCO

 Bench at rear of property.
 Further designated private garden area for End Cottage with table and chairs, barbecue and rural views (located 30 yards from the property via a grass pathway).

-Parking for one small or medium sized car on gravel parking area.
-Please note: Entrance to parking area from the road is narrow (2 metres).
+Parking for one medium sized car on parking area in front of property.
+Please note: The entrance to the parking area from the road is 2 metres.

 Further parking on nearby roads and in the free village car park just a couple minutes walk from the property.